 We could put head coverings on a Satan-worshipping woman and pile them ten feet high, this would never cause her to be right with God.
 Such demonstrates the truth: no head covering causes righteousness.
 We’re only righteous by grace through faith!
 By our new birth into the family of God!
 (See Ephesians 2:8-9, John 1:12-13, 3:6-8, 2 Corinthians 5:17,21).

 A prayer for you: Heavenly Father, thank you for revealing the truth about just how important females are to you.
 In my heart, I already knew this, but you’ve taught me so much through your Spirit and Word.
 I now know that women aren’t simply supposed to submit to men, but we’re supposed to submit to them too.
 It’s a mutual submission of love and respect.
 We’re equal and I’m thankful for that.
 Today, I pray for my daughter, Grace.
 You know she’s not a wallflower because you made her this way.
 As she lives her life and expresses who she is, protect her, guide her, and continue to empower her with your love.
 I know you will, Father.
 Remind her every day of just how gifted and important she is.
-Remind her how much she means to me, too.
+Remind her how much she means to me too.
 Right now, I lift up all who are reading this, directly to you.
 So many of the early church leaders got it all wrong about women.
 Females were used as scapegoats and that’s not okay.
-This twisting of Scripture, sexist teaching, has been passed on from generation to generation in many churches.
+This twisting of Scripture and sexist teaching has been passed on from generation to generation in many churches.
 I ask that you begin to dilute this hellish ideology of women being inadequate.
 Infuse the truth into the minds of those who struggle with gender discrimination.
-I also ask for you to strengthen the battered and worn women who’ve believed the lies of religious ogres for far too long.
+I also ask for you to strengthen the battered women who’ve believed the lies of religious ogres for far too long.
 Empower them through your Spirit to STAND UP and be who you’ve recreated them to be in Christ!
 Through Him, they are courageous!
 Absolutely courageous!
 Amen!

 This devotional is from my upcoming book, The Christian Identity, Volume 3.
 Check out my other bestselling books here!